Floorp-Projects/Floorp/toolkit/components/telemetry/docs/preferences.rst

   * Telemetry is always enabled and recording *base* data.
   * Telemetry will send additional ``main`` pings.

+``toolkit.telemetry.unifiedIsOptIn``

+  When true, we enable the Telemetry system only for people that opted into Telemetry, even if unified Telemetry is enabled.
+  Defaults to false & requires a restart.

 ``toolkit.telemetry.enabled``

   If ``unified`` is off, this controls whether the Telemetry module is enabled.